-Household toilet site selection process:
+Community Latrine site selection process:

-For conducting the subproject screening process, DPHE Officials along with IWM Specialists & EMCRP Consultants jointly visited the proposed DRP Camp area (Camp_23).
-The team primarily selected the site on the basis of transect view, community opinion, existing structures, improved sanitation coverage.
-Also considered the initial probable E&S impact, easy access to the DRP, especially the children, women and old aged.
-So, the team finally proposed location (with GPS) among the other alternative locations.
+IWM Specialist, DPHE Officials along with EMCRP Consultants jointly visited the proposed DRP Camp area (Camp-20) to conduct the project screening process.
+The team primarily selected the site on the basis of transect view, community opinion, existing structures, improved water supply coverage.
+Moreover, probable E&S impact, easy access to the DRP, especially the children, women and old aged was considered.
+So, the team finally proposed location (with GPS) among the other alternative locations(Figure-1 & Map-1).

-Solidarity International isWASH camp focal and IOM is area focal agency of the area and DPHE is implementing agency of the project which the financial assistance of World Bank.
-After establishing the proposed perhousehold toilet scheme in the area about 20 peoples will be benefitted through meeting their sanitation requirements.
+IOM is WASH camp focal and area focal agency of the area and DPHE is implementing the project with the financial assistance of World Bank and Government Republic of Bangladesh.
+After establishing the proposed per community latrine scheme in the area about 80-85 peoples (15-20 HH) will benefit from receiving their water requirements.